A Multibuy Offer is the most commonly used Offer type when discounting tickets across multiple Events.

 Per Customer Per Event: The maximum number of Tickets that can be discounted or the maximum amount of discount an Offer can apply per Customer for each eligible Event.
 For example, an Offer that gives 10% off the first time someone books for each particular Event.

 Per Membership Period: The maximum number of Tickets that can be discounted or the maximum amount of discount an Offer can apply per Customer across Events during a Membership period.
 For example, an Offer that gives Members five free Tickets each year they’re a Member.
+When selecting limits per membership period, you must include only one membership in the following Eligibility screen.
+An offer with a limit set per membership period cannot be applied to multiple memberships.

 An Offer with any ‘per Customer’ limits will only apply once a Customer has logged in online or been added into the Basket in the Sales Interface.